Last Updated on September 26, 2023

-- Average PERM processing times were several weeks longer compared to June 2022 based on DOL data
+- Average PERM processing times were longer than July 2023 based on DOL data

-- Average PERM PWD processing times were the same as June 2022 based on DOL data
+- Average PERM PWD processing times were longer than July 2023 based on DOL data

-Average PERM processing times were 221 days for adjudication, which is about three weeks longer than in June.
-The average PERM processing time for audit review was 296 days, which is slightly longer than the previous month.
+Average PERM processing times were 323 days for adjudication, which is 12 days longer than July 2023.
+The average PERM processing time for audit review was 513 days, which is 15 days longer than in July 2023.

-As of July 31, 2022, the DOL was processing PERM PWD requests filed in January 2022 for determinations based on DOL wage data and December 2021 for determinations based on other submitted wage sources.
-The DOL was processing PERM PWD redetermination requests for cases filed in April 2022.
+As of Aug.
+31, 2023, the DOL was processing PERM PWD requests filed in January 2023 for determinations based on DOL wage data and November 2022 for determinations based on other submitted wage sources.
+The DOL was processing PERM PWD redetermination requests for cases filed in March 2023 and earlier.

-Envoy is pleased to provide you this information, which was prepared in collaboration with Susannah Nichols, who is a Partner at Global Immigration Associates (GIA), one of the two independent U.S. law firms Envoy exclusively works with on the Envoy Platform (the "U.S. Law Firms").
+Envoy is pleased to provide you with this information, which was prepared in collaboration with Paloma Stevens and Ian Love, who are Managing Attorney and Partner, respectively, at Corporate Immigration Partners, P.C., a U.S. law firm who provides services through the Envoy Platform (the “U.S. Law Firm”).